-The main panels show episodes from the lives of St. Peter and St. Paul, while smaller panels depict events of the pope's life.
-A very interesting detail of the door is the elaborate decoration of its frame, where Filarete portrayed the loves of Jupiter and other mythological tales (more on this in a separate page).
+The main panels show episodes from the lives of St. Peter and St. Paul, while smaller panels depict events of the Pope's life.
+A very interesting detail of the door is the elaborate decoration of its frame, where Filarete portrayed the loves of Jupiter and other mythological tales (more on this in a page on Ovid's tales).

 Filarete portrayed himself in two small medallions and his assistants in a bronze panel placed in the lower part of the inner side of the door.
 The seven men are dancing for the joy of having completed such a complex work: the dance is led by Filarete's chief assistant: they all hold their tools and next to each of them we can read their names: in this door the spirit of Renaissance, with its focus on the human being, made its first Roman appearance.